 The Top 10 bike climbs in the Santa Monica Mountains are 1.
-Deer Creek Road, 2.
-Las Flores Canyon, 3.
-Yerba Buena Road, 4.
-Decker Road South, 5.
-Latigo Canyon Road, 6.
-Piuma Road, 7.
-Tuna Canyon East, 8.
-Encinal Canyon Road, 9.
-Mulholland Highway (PCH), and 10.
-Mulholand - Rock Store
+Las Flores to Piuma Summit, 2.
+Deer Creek Road, 3.
+Las Flores Canyon, 4.
+Yerba Buena Road, 5.
+Decker Road South, 6.
+Latigo Canyon Road, 7.
+Piuma Road, 8.
+Stunt Road, 9.
+Tuna Canyon East, and 10.
+Encinal Canyon Road

 This is the greatest coastal bike climbing area in the United States.
 Nowhere along the Pacific or Atalantic coasts are there so many moderately difficult paved roads beginning at the coast.
 Within 35 miles (from Deer Creek to the north and Topanga Canyon to the south) there are eight bike climbs starting from Pacific Coast Highway and riding up canyons into the Santa Monica Mountains.